Blockbusting

-Blockbusting was a business practice in the United States in which real estate agents and building developers convinced white residents in a particular area to sell their property at below-market prices.
+Blockbusting is a business practice in the United States in which real estate agents and building developers convinced residents in a particular area to sell their property at below-market prices.
 This was achieved by fearmongering the homeowners, telling them that racial minorities would soon be moving into their neighborhoods.
 The blockbusters would then sell those same houses at inflated prices to black families seeking upward mobility.

 Blockbusting became prominent after post-World War II bans on explicitly segregationist real estate practices.
 By the 1980s it had mostly disappeared in the United States after changes to the law and real estate market.

+Research has documented how blockbusting harmed black wealth accumulation and contributed to the racial wealth gap, as homes bought by black households depreciated or stagnated in value.